For many years, osteoporosis has been commonly linked with post-menopausal

 any radiation.
 Additionally, the new bone density scanner is small and

-lightweight, meaning Redwood Memorial Hospital can take it to local health fairs
+lightweight, meaning Redwood Memorial Hospital can take it to local health

-density scans completed.
+have bone density scans completed.

 During a bone density scan, the patient simply places his or her heel comfortably